BrandonDevMn/QrGenerator/spec.md

 ### Code Quality
 - Write simple, easy to read, well-commented code
-- Use only HTML, CSS, and JavaScript (no frameworks or libraries)
+- Use only HTML, CSS, and JavaScript with QRCode.js library
 - Ensure code is self-documenting with clear variable and function names

 ### File Structure